Behold the Iya Alaje Oodua, Princess Toyin Kolade! - TheBoss Newspaper

 By Eric Elezuo

 All things work together for good for those who trust in their God, and someone, who has distinguished herself in philanthropy and enterprise, has made herself a clear epitome of trusting God, and reaping the goodies that come with it.
 The 13th of July was her birthday, and few days later, she is being installed as the Iya Alaje Oodua in Ile-Ife Osun State.
 Her double honours are no fluke, and are worth celebrating.

 She has been a bright light shinning on men and women, who have been privileged to cross her path.
 She is the Chief Executive Officer of Fisolak Global Resources Ltd, and top princess of Osun State.
 Her name is Princess Toyin Kolade.

 Princess Kolade has transcended sex or gender to determine how far she is willing to go in life.
-Her determination, hard work, commitment, focus and can do attitude have taken her to a height most people only imagine and dream.
+Her determination, hard work, commitment, focus and can-do attitude have taken her to a height most people only imagine and dream.

-Also known as the Iyalaje of Apapa, before the magnanimous honours of Iya Alaje Oodua bestowed on her by His Imperial Majesty, the Ooni of Ife,Oba Enitan Ogunwusi Ojaja II, Princess Kolade, a most sought after business woman of repute was born on July 13, in Ilesha, Osun State to the royal family of Atakumose.
-She however, spent her childhood days in Ijesha.
+Also known as the Iyalaje of Apapa, before the magnanimous honours of Iya Alaje Oodua bestowed on her by His Imperial Majesty, the Ooni of Ife,Oba Enitan Ogunwusi Ojaja II, Princess Kolade, an tried and trusted business woman of repute was born on July 13, in Ilesha, Osun State to the royal family of Atakumose.
+She however, spent her childhood days in Ilesha.

 The woman with the proverbial Midas touch admitted that she started her life in the business environment, and knew from the very start that she was not only going to make it in business, but she would be a great force to reckon with, competing with the greatest.
 Today, that desire has not only been met but has been surpassed as well, as she is now the business persons’ mentor.